Tap Into The Health Benefits Of Aswini Mudra With These Tips

 • Improves blood flow to the muscles in the anal and pelvic regions.

-Simple Steps to Practice the Aswini Mudra
+Simple Steps to Practice the Ashwini Mudra

 • Assume a comfortable and meditative pose like the Padmasana, or others like the Sukhasana, Siddhasana, Swastikasana and so on.